 If you enjoy drawing, you can add doodles to your notes.
 Simply draw and save your doodles on your notes within Google Keep.
 If you prefer to express your thoughts via drawings, then this feature will come in handy for you.

-Google Keep does not have formatting options and this makes it hard for you to take long-form and detailed notes.
+Google Keep does not have formatting options and this makes it hard for you to document long-form and detailed notes.
 If you’re using it to take simple meeting notes it should suffice.